bhrutledge/exploring-venv/slides.md

 ???

 - At work, we use Python 2.7, my band's website uses Python 3.6
-- venvs are tied to a specific Python executable, i.e. version
+- venvs are tied to a specific Python executable, meaning a specific version

 --